Cam Newton Award

 3. Devon Dampier, New Mexico

 Those who believed in Mateer eventually winning out over Zevi Eckhaus were rewarded in their convictions, as the Washington State signal caller scored 25 or more fantasy points in all but one game in 2024.
-Mateer was one of just three quarterbacks—Cam Ward and Shedeur Sanders being the others—to score 30 or more fantasy points nine times during the regular season.
-And to cap it off, Mateer was the only quarterback to score 40 or more fantasy points a whopping six times.
+Mateer was one of just three quarterbacks—Cam Ward and Shedeur Sanders being the others—to score 30 or more FPs nine times during the regular season.
+And to cap it off, Mateer was the only quarterback to score 40 or more FPs a whopping six times.
 Consistency and upside like that from the QB position win CFF titles.
 An outstanding season from the Washington State quarterback and worthy winner of the ninth-annual Cam Newton Award.

 by Mike Bainbridge